-No matter how much you love your work at your spa or massage practice, at some point you may experience burnout.
+No matter how much you love your work at your spa or massage practice, at some point, you may experience burnout.
 Burnout isn’t just feeling stressed or overly tired.
 When you feel burned out, you may even experience doubts about your professional competency and the value you bring to your business.
 At work, you may be more irritable or impatient with everyone and feel a general lack of energy and enthusiasm.

 Burnout also can result from a poor work-life balance.
-If you are working so hard that you don’t have time and energy for family, friends and your personal interests, you may burn out.
+If you are working so hard that you don’t have time and energy for family, friends, and personal interests, you may burn out.
 Your schedule may be overwhelming you, especially if you are working too many nights or giving up weekends to meet client needs.

 Take care of yourself

 When it comes to preventing burnout, the first step is to maintain good physical and mental health – get enough sleep, exercise regularly – even taking breaks during the day for a walk counts– and make sure not to miss food when your body tells you it’s time to eat.

 Take time off to unwind.
 You don’t have to go out of town to decompress, though a week or two away is the best way to truly remove yourself from the day-to-day pressures and routine (as long as you shut off your smartphone and tablet).
 Take a drive or a hike; meet friends for lunch; if you have a hobby, pursue it or sit and read a book.
 You might even want to take a class totally unrelated to massage or skincare treatments.